Strike It Up: Critical reception

-Music video

-The accompanying music video for "Strike it Up" was directed by Neil Thompson.

 Impact and legacy

 This song has been played during the final TV timeout in the third period at every New York Rangers home game since at least 1996.
 It is during this song that Rangers fan Larry Goodman, also known as "Dancing Larry," performs his signature dance, to energize the crowd.
 In 2010, Pitchfork included the song in their list of "Ten Actually Good 90s Jock Jams".
 In 2017, BuzzFeed ranked "Strike It Up" number 57 in its list of "The 101 Greatest Dance Songs of the '90s".
 In 2020, Slant Magazine ranked the song at number 35 in its list of "The 100 Best Dance Songs of All Time".
 It added that "it can be guiltlessly admitted that 'Strike It Up' is a masterpiece, and it's hard to imagine anyone else's voice [than Martha Wash] rising above the song's battalion of piano house, synth stabs, and, yes, one gigantic 4/4 beat."
+In 2024, Billboard ranked "Strike It Up" number 29 in their "The 100 Greatest Jock Jams of All Time", naming it "an early-’90s diva-house classic with a fantastic Martha Wash vocal".